 Chemistry in New Zealand (CiNZ) is the professional journal of the NZIC.
-It is a quarterly publication that is distributed to members, libraries, and other subscribers with a circulation of approximately 1000.
-It is published in January, April, July and October.
+It is a quarterly publication that is distributed to members, libraries, and other subscribers.
+It is published in January, April, July, and October.

 Scientific Sleuthing – Chemical Discoveries made in New Zealand, has 16 stories of how NZ scientists successfully solved problems:

 The cause of toxic honey ~ uses for our unique flora and fauna ~ paints that can withstand our harsh and temperamental climate ~ seeking treatments for cancer ~ developing new processes ~ discovering compounds and materials that perform in ways that earlier generations could not have imagined.

 This is a book about New Zealand’s development, and about history being made right here, right now.

 Physical Chemistry Chemical Physics (PCCP) is an international journal renowned as the journal of choice for fast publication of high quality research in the broad areas of physical chemistry, chemical physics and biophysical chemistry.PCCP is owned and run by fifteen international learned and professional societies, and published by the Royal Society of Chemistry on a not-for-profit basis.
 The New Zealand Institute of Chemistry is now the sixteenth owner society.
 As an Owner Society, NZIC receives a royalty every time the journal publishes an article by a researcher based in New Zealand.
 PCCP features:

 For more information, visit: Royal Society of Chemistry